 To toilet train or not to toilet train.
 We get it.
 Knowing when your toddler is ready for toilet training can be challenging.
-You might not know what signs will tell you exactly how they’re feeling and when they want to transition from using nappies to using the toilet.
-First off, you should have an understanding of the difference between your toddler being toilet aware and being toilet ready.
+You might not know what signs will tell you exactly how they’re feeling and when they want to transition from using nappies to being toilet trained.
+First off, you should have an understanding of the difference between your toddler being toilet aware and toilet ready.

 What is ‘toilet aware’?

-A lot of parents often think that there child is ready to toilet train, simply because they have show interest in the toilet or what’s going on in their nappy.
+A lot of parents often think that there child is ready to start toilet training, simply because they have show interest in the toilet or what’s going on in their nappy.

-Toilet readiness or being ready to toilet train is only once your child has the cognitive development to stop what they are doing (often playing) and get to the toilet in time to go all by themselves.
+Toilet readiness or being ready to toilet train is only once your child has the cognitive development to stop what they are doing (if they’re busy playing) and get to the toilet in time to go all by themselves.
 This means removing layers of clothing along with their underpants.
 That’s the point that they’re ready for toilet training.

 7 signs that your toddler is ‘toilet ready’